 Almir Smajic is an assistant professor of education in the College of Education at the University of Montevallo.

 At the University of Montevallo, he teaches mathematics methods, English Language Learners and diversity education courses to undergraduate and graduate students.
-Previously, he taught mathematics methods courses at Texas Tech University, mathematics courses at Gulf Coast Community College and ESL and mathematics at the elementary, middle and secondary levels in his home country of Bosnia and Herzegovina.
+Previously, he taught mathematics methods at Texas Tech University, mathematics at Gulf Coast Community College, and English and mathematics at the elementary, middle, and secondary levels in his home country of Bosnia and Herzegovina.

 Smajic’s research interests are linked to the constructivist approach in teaching elementary and middle school mathematics and factors that influence mathematics teachers and their instructional practices.